Daniel15/Website/Daniel15.Web/Posts/2006-11-04-exams-again.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2006/11/exams-again

+---

 Well, it's that time of year again: Exam time.
 Because of this, I won't have much time to work on my websites.

 Anyways, the exams I'm having are: